inginerie-software-2023-2024/proiect-inginerie-software-poli_invaders/Sprints/Sprint 2/README.md

 ## Team overview

-Moldoveanu Stefan has been available for this sprint.
+Moldoveanu Stefan and Harnagea Andrei have been available for this sprint.

 ## Backlog status